-The Diversity and Aboriginal Policing Section works with specific populations within the City that have significant public safety issues.
-These populations can be defined by a cultural, economic, ethnic, sexual, racial, religious, marginalizing or some other distinguishing characteristic.
+The Diversity & Aboriginal Policing Unit works with specific populations within the city who have significant public safety issues.
+These groups can be defined by a cultural, economic, ethnic, sexual, racial, religious, marginalizing, or some other distinguishing characteristic.

 Strategies used within the VPD to address these safety issues and cultural factors include supporting recruitment to ensure the Department has a diverse workforce.
 For example, the Aboriginal Cadet Program is a mentoring program for Aboriginal youth interested in becoming police officers.

-The Section also works with Training and other sections to provide professional development to front line members.
-For example, in 2009, The Vancouver Aboriginal Friendship Centre, DAPS and the City of Vancouver collaborated on an Aboriginal Awareness pilot program.
-These sessions introduced VPD members and city employees to the urban aboriginal community who, at excessive levels, suffer over-victimization, criminalization and have a lack of trust in the police due to their history.
+The Unit also works with Training and other sections to provide professional development to front line members.
+For example, members collaborated with the Vancouver Aboriginal Friendship Centre and the City of Vancouver on an Aboriginal Awareness pilot program in 2009.
+These sessions introduced VPD members and city employees to the urban Aboriginal community who, at excessive levels, suffer over-victimization, criminalization and have a lack of trust in the police.

-Relationships are developed with specific communities at both the personal leadership and frontline levels.
-Outreach is also accomplished through the local media and DAPS’ participation in community forums, workshops, and rallies.
+Relationships are developed with specific communities at both the personal leadership and front line levels.
+Outreach is also accomplished through the local media and the Unit's participation in community forums, workshops, and rallies.

-To address specific safety issues, DAPS meets regularly with representatives from diverse communities.
+To address specific safety issues, members meet regularly with representatives from diverse communities.

-The Section’s Aboriginal Liaison officer, works closely with the Aboriginal Community Policing Centre, develops front line relationships with numerous organizations and individuals in the urban Aboriginal community and works directly with Aboriginal youth.
+The VPD's Aboriginal Liaison officer works closely with the Aboriginal Community Policing Centre, developing front line relationships with numerous organizations and individuals in the urban Aboriginal community and working directly with Aboriginal youth.

 Through its members' participation in the B.C.
-Law Enforcement Diversity Network, DAPS also connects with the Royal Canadian Mounted Police and municipal law enforcement agencies to host an annual educational forum for both the police and the public.
-Past forum themes include Hate Crimes and Aboriginal Awareness.
+Law Enforcement Diversity Network, the Unit also connects with the Royal Canadian Mounted Police and municipal law enforcement agencies to host an annual educational forum for both the police and the public.
+Past forum themes have included Hate Crimes and Aboriginal Awareness.